 Gracia – The best neighbourhood for quieter small town life

 In terms of sights, the only relevant place you should visit in Gracia is Park Guell which is technically within the neighbourhood’s limits if quite far north.
-One of Gaudi’s latest buildings to be renovated, colourful Casa Vicens, is in Gracia and is expected to open its doors at the end of 2017.
+One of Gaudi’s latest buildings to be renovated, colourful Casa Vicens, is also in Gracia.

 If you’d like to read more about Spain, check these posts…